DNSCrypt/doh-server/README.md

 It also provides DNS caching, server-side filtering, metrics, and TCP connection reuse in order to mitigate exhaustion attacks.

 Unless the front-end is a CDN, an ideal setup is to use `doh-proxy` behind `Encrypted DNS Server`.

+## Oblivious DoH (ODoH)

+Oblivious DoH is similar to Anonymized DNSCrypt, but for DoH.
+It requires relays, but also upstream DoH servers that support the protocol.

+This proxy supports ODoH termination (not relaying) out of the box.

 ## Operational recommendations